-Certain courses assume that all students enrolled have completed another course or courses upon which the content of the course is planned.
+Certain courses assume that all students enrolled have completed another course or by some other identified requirement.
 The term "prerequisite" designates courses, experiences, or permission which must be satisfied before a student may enroll in that course.
-Courses students are required to take simultaneously in order to enroll in another course are called "co-requisites".
+Courses students are required to take simultaneously in order to enroll in another course are called "corequisites."
 The Programs and Curricula section of this catalog lists prerequisites and/or co-requisites at the end of each course description.
 Students who enroll without having satisfied all prerequisites and/or co-requisites will be administratively removed from coursework.